Dragonink/aedron-shrine/README.md

 It is built so you an access every game on your computer with a pretty frontend.

-## Documentation

-You can access the complete documentation for the current version [HERE](https://dragonink.gitbook.io/aedron-documentation/shrine/).

 ## Installation

 **Windows** builds are **free** to download from the [ITCH.IO PAGE](https://dragolemjblond.itch.io/aedron-shrine).